psyplot/psyplot/docs/develop/plugins_guide.rst

 developer and there are two solutions to it:

-1. The simple solution for the developer: Allow a dictionary as a formatoption, here we also have the :class:`psyplot.plotter.DictFormatoption` to help you
+1. The simple solution for the developer: Allow a dictionary as a formatoption, here we also have the :class:`psyplot.plotter.DictFormatoption` to help you.
 2. Interface to other formatoptions

 First solution: Use a :class:`dict`